andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ## 1. **The Problem:** The Translation Gap

-*Why your code structure should be your Business-Context Diagram?*
+*Why our code structure should be our Business-Context Diagram?*

 **Imagine:** A Business Analyst shows you a System Context Diagram of a **Car Rental System**, integrated with **Payment** providers (`PayPal`/`Stripe`), a **Customer** database and **User** booking interface.